abdurasulov-diyorbek/QuakeRepportApp/README.md

 They can set limit for eartquakes.
 And they can sort eartquakes by date or by magnitude.

-All features will added soon.
+All features will be add soon.